Vestaboard/shopify-app-bridge-site/README.md

-# Shopify App Template - Remix
+# Shopify App Bridge for Vestaboard - Remix 2.7.x #

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework.